gsauce7/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+This example shows a function nested in a function.
+The nested function is where the closure happens and the word "return" in front of the function is what causes it to fire off and the result gets returned to the outer function so it becomes available at that level.
+The purpose of the outer function "personalDice(name)" is to ...
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
 What is the lexical scope of `newRoll`?

 ### Task 2c - Exit Ticket

+[x]
 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.